 - Representation of Wells Fargo & Co. and Wachovia in connection with a multibillion-dollar dispute with Citigroup arising out of the acquisition of Wachovia by Wells Fargo during the financial crisis.

-Prior to joining Friedman Kaplan, Mr. Fourmaux practiced at Wachtell, Lipton, Rosen & Katz LLP.
+Prior to joining Friedman Kaplan, Jeff practiced at Wachtell, Lipton, Rosen & Katz.

 New York University School of Law, J.D., cum laude (1999)

 Tulane University, B.A., summa cum laude, B.S., cum laude (1992)

 State of New York

 U.S. District Courts for the Southern and Eastern Districts of New York and District of Colorado